a-curious-coder/rubiks-cube-solver/README.md

 <h2> Goals for this project <a name="achieve"></a></h2>

-My first o is to create an emulator of the puzzle game in order to be able to work on guiding a computer to solving it.
-I've chosen to use Processing Java as the language to create the Rubiks cube emulator.
+My first is to create an emulator of the puzzle game in order to be able to work on guiding a computer to solving it.
+I've chosen to use Processing Java as the language to create the Rubiks cube emulator since it's easier for me to keep track of compared to learning other programming languages.
+I started off using the Processing IDE but I discovered random bugs and issues when trying to debug/run my emulation so I switched over to VSCode and imported the java-processing libraries.
 <h3> Main Objectives </h3>

 - [x] Emulation of cube
+- [x] Adding basic moves for cube
 - [x] Scramble function for cube
 - [x] Animation of each move
 - [x] Reverse scramble of cube
 - [x] Adapt the code to cater for larger cubes
 - [x] Save computing power by only storing visible cubies
+- [ ] Adding [X, Y, Z](https://ruwix.com/the-rubiks-cube/notation/advanced/) rotations to cube.
 - [ ] Implement a human algorithm to solve the cube
 <h3>Mandatory</h3>